Meithal/ccson/README.md

     puts(to_string(&state.tokens)); /* {"foo":"bar","array":[1,2,4],"question":true} */
 }
 ```
-Every token has a root that they bind to.
+Every token has a root that it binds to.
 The state keeps
 in memory what the current root is, for example if the current root
 is an array, every token we push will be a value of this array.
 This allows to resume the building of the JSON tree at any time.